Description

 General Science Course Overview

-This class will give students an excellent foundation for future science classes.
+This class gives students an excellent foundation for future science courses such as Biology, Chemistry, and Earth Science.

 Live Online Classes

 The General Science class meets weekly for 90 minutes.
-The whole course is 30 weeks long over one year.
+The course runs for 30 weeks over one academic year.

 All classes are recorded.
-If a student does miss class, it is important to watch the class recording as soon as possible.
-It is important that students attend and participate in live class.
+If a student misses a class, it is important to watch the recording as soon as possible.
+Live participation is strongly encouraged so students can ask questions and take part in class discussions.

-Students should save slides, take notes, ask questions, and participate in class discussions.
-The more actively that a student engages in class, the better he or she will understand the material.
+Students should save slides, take notes, ask questions, and participate in discussions.
+The more actively a student engages in class, the better they will understand the material.

 Grade Levels